fourwindsinteractive/fwi-fe-code-challenge/README.md

 ### Cloning and developing

-Applicants should now fork this repository directly; rather, they should initialize their own repositories and pull this repository's content in:
+Applicants should not fork this repository directly; rather, they should initialize their own repositories and pull this repository's content in:

 ```